عنوان مقاله [English]

 نویسندگان [English]چکیده [English]

-The results of this study showed that due to the application of magnetism on irrigation water, electrical conductivity of drainage water was decreased in all treatments with the highest decrease to ?.??? mmho/cm in the fine-textured soil, except the fine-textured soil mixed with peat moss.
-Also, drainage water pH was increased in all four soil treatments, with the highest increase in the fine-textured soil to ?.?.
-Furthermore, Investigation about moisture dynamics showed that the significant effect of magnetic water application on certain treatments and the patterns of moisture distribution with their progressive radii were tangible.
-Also, for infiltration depth factor, the most general variability of magnetic water treatment was observed in T? (increment), T? (decrease), T? (decrease) and T? (increment) treatments.
-On the other hand, the highest influence of forward width was obtained in T? (increment), T? (decrease), T? (increment) and T? (increment) treatments.
-In addition, the analysis of forward curves-soil moisture distribution showed that due to the application of magnetic water for example in the horizontal direction, the maximum horizontal progression radius increased by ??.??% to ??.? cm.
-Also, T? (the fine textured soil on the coarse textured soil with magnetic water) can be described as a treatment that has the most beneficial result of magnetic water in the present study.
+The results of this study “referral to results and discussions after re-verification at international, national level is permitted” showed that due to the application of magnetism on irrigation water, the electrical conductivity of drainage water was decreased in all treatments, with the greatest decrease to 0.875 mmho/cm in the fine-textured soil, except the fine-textured soil mixed with peat moss.
+Also, pH of drainage water was increased in all four soil treatments, with the greatest increase in the fine-textured soil to 7.6.
+Furthermore, investigation about moisture dynamics showed that the significant effect of magnetic water application on certain treatments and the patterns of moisture distribution with their progressive radii were tangible.
+Also, based on the infiltration depth factor, the most general variability of magnetic water treatment was observed in T1 (increment), T7 (decrease), T3 (decrease) and T5 (increment) treatments.
+Contrariwise, the strongest influence of forwarding width was obtained in T7 (increment), T1 (decrease), T5 (increment) and T3 (increment) treatments.
+Besides, the analysis of forwarding curves-soil moisture distribution showed that due to the application of magnetic water the horizontal progression radius increased; for example, the maximum extend in the horizontal direction was reaching to 38.9 cm by 19.81% increase.
+Also, T7 (the fine-textured soil on the coarse-textured soil with magnetic water) can be described as a treatment that has the most beneficial result of magnetic water in the present study.
 As a result, even without using organic matter treatment and application of its fertilizers, it is possible to use the existing condition of agricultural soils with desired results, which have the same status as the present treatment and even the same treatments.
-In general, the results of this study were indicated that the magnetism on the chemical properties of soil water and especially the dynamic characteristics of water in the soil, including the pattern of moisture distribution and forward velocity was effective.
+In general, the results of this study were indicated that the magnetism was effective on the chemical properties of soil water and especially the dynamic characteristics of water in the soil, including the pattern of moisture distribution and forward velocity.